FernandoSchett/bayesian_classifier/README.md

 - [Vscode](https://code.visualstudio.com/).
 - [Jupyter Notebook](https://jupyter.org/).

-For installing some tools more quickly, you can run the following command at terminal, inside the clonned repository:

-    sh ./dependencies/install_tools.sh

 ## How to contribute 🫂:

 Feel free to create a new branch, fork the project, create a new Issue or make a pull request contact one of us to develop at Bayesian Classifier practices.